-This information is designed to help Otis faculty members prepare their students for visits to the Ben Maltz Gallery.
-The reference material for each exhibition may vary but included are artists’ biographies and reviews of previous work; essay(s) by the curator(s); didactic material; checklist; and other background information that might be useful in the classroom.
-To schedule a tour of the exhibition for your group or class, you can do so online using the Tour Scheduling Form.
+This information is designed to help Otis Faculty & Students prepare for visits to the Ben Maltz Gallery.
+The reference material varies but includes artists’ biographies, reviews of previous work; essay(s) by the curator(s); didactic material; and exhibition checklist.
+To schedule a tour of the exhibition for your group or class, please use the online Tour Scheduling Form.

 Tips for class visits

 Prior to coming to the gallery, review the materials and the information available on the Maltz Gallery’s exhibition page: images, press release, and often a short documentary style video tour.